FineMoss/car_simulator/README.txt

 Implements MVC architecture.
 The Model and the View are completely independent classes.
 Neither has any reference to the other.

-I tried to preserve the structure of the original assignment, but made a few changes.
-The CarSimulator class was moved to Model.py, data initializion of CarSimulator was moved to Control.py, and I added defaults to the CarSimulator constructor.

 Running the App:
 	- requires pygame and NumPy (both can be installed with pip)